(a graphic novel)

 State Awards - Winner (voted on by students): Florida, Illinois, Iowa, Kansas, Kentucky, Missouri, New Jersey, New York, Oklahoma, South Carolina, South Dakota

-Foreign Rights Sold: Brazil, Bulgaria, Catalan, Chinese Complex, Chinese Simplified, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Israel, Italy, Japan, Korea, Lithuania, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovenia, Spain, Sweden, Turkey, United Kingdom, Vietnam
+Foreign Rights Sold: Albania, Azerbaijan, Bulgaria, Catalan, Chinese Complex, Chinese Simplified, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Georgia, Greece, Holland, Hungary, Iceland, Indonesia, Israel, Italy, Japan, Korea, Latin America, Lithuania, Mexico, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Spain, Sweden, Thailand, Turkey, Ukraine, United Kingdom, Vietnam

 The Future of UsCo-written with: Carolyn Mackler